 Participating in a live Tai Chi class (online or in-person) is important for the beginner and beneficial for the more experienced student as well.
 With feedback from a certified instructor, you will learn techniques, posture, and form safely while achieving the maximum health benefits .
 The discipline and motivation provided by group classes can be invaluable.
 Students also quickly become aware of the synergy created in a group Tai Chi class and enjoy the social support of a community of friends with similar healthy goals and lifestyles.
 Invite a friend and find a class here.
 Books are a wonderful supplement your Tai Chi classes but not an effective way to learn the movements.
 Find Christine's reading list here.

 Want to share the benefits of Tai Chi with others?
 You can make a difference in the lives of friends, family, veterans, and so many more.
-The demand for Tai Chi instruction is increasing rapidly.
-If you would like to learn more about how to gain experience and become certified to lead Tai Chi classes or have any other questions contact Christine here.
+The demand for Tai Chi and Qigong instruction is increasing rapidly.
+If you would like to learn more about what it takes to gain experience and become certified to lead classes or have any other questions contact Christine here.